Wonwhoo-Andrew-Nah/CSS-545/pawframe/README.md

 Success will be measured by the number of adoptions facilitated through the app, particularly of at-risk animals.
 User satisfaction, engagement (for example, social sharing can be a measure later on).

-## State management

-The app implements tombstoning management (suspend/resume) using `shared_preferences` for local storage.
-This ensures that user preferences (animal type, age, ZIP code) and the app’s current state are preserved when the app is paused or closed, allowing users to resume from where they left off.

 ### Example

 If the user enters their preferences and navigates away, they will return to the same screen with their previous input intact when they resume the app.